learn-co-curriculum/dsc-corr-autocorr-in-time-series/README.md

 ## Autocorrelation

-Autocorrelation is a very powerful tool for time series analysis. it helps us study how each time series observation is related to its recent (or not so recent) past. processes with greater autocorrelation are more predictable than those without any form of autocorrelation.
+Autocorrelation is a very powerful tool for time series analysis.
+It helps us study how each time series observation is related to its recent (or not so recent) past.
+Processes with greater autocorrelation are more predictable than those without any form of autocorrelation.

 Let's start with comparing the time series of the keyword "Diet", with the time series with a lag of one.
-What you're essentially doing, is your comparing each value in the time series, with yesterday's value (or in case of the "Diet" series, with the value in the previous month.
+What you're essentially doing is comparing each value in the time series with it's previous value (in case of the "Diet" series, with the value in the previous month).
 This is called "lag 1 autocorrelation".

-You can use the `.shift` function in pandas to shift the index forward, or backward.
+You can use the `.shift()` method in pandas to shift the index forward, or backward.

 ```python